Background

 In our inference algorithm, the main knobs are:

-- Number of blocks $K$ (depth of multiblock decoding).
+- Number of blocks $K$ (max block count in multiblock decoding)

 - Verification budget

-pool_size(how many recycled candidates are checked per step). - Activation ratio $r$ (how far a block should converge before we activate additional pseudo-active blocks).
+pool_size(how many recycled candidates are verified per step) - Activation ratio $r$ (how far a block should converge before we activate additional pseudo-active blocks).

 In summary, Jacobi Forcing works at two levels: